 The survey of islands not shown upon the original approved plats of subdivided townships is authorized by the Department only upon the receipt of formal application, and subject to the approval thereof.
-The proof of the time of the formation of such islands is often more or less difficult, and it is the practice of the Department to make a careful examination of the history of an island in relation to the question of its legal ownership before approving the application for its survey, these has an instructions of the section of the sectio
+The proof of the time of the formation of such islands is often more or less difficult, and it is the practice of the Department to make a careful examination of the history of an island in relation to the question of its legal ownership before approving the application for its survey, these has an insize evites bas and section it.